Review: The 111CRYO Facial at Harrods, Knightsbridge in London

 What does it feel like?

 The cryotherapy facial removes the outer dead layer of skin cells and stimulates the new ones underneath them to grow in a more even, smooth distribution.
-It also removes C02 and air pollution from the skin leaving a brighter, more even complexion, but the freezing air does dry out the skin.
+It also removes C02 and air pollution from the skin leaving a brighter, more even complexion.

-Therefore Shalley applied a toner and moisture mask followed by a serum and eye cream to restore any lost moisture during the facial.
-When I was shown my face in the mirror afterwards, my pale skin looked glowy and porcelain like.
+Afterwards, the aesthetician applied a toner and moisture mask followed by a serum and eye cream to restore any lost moisture during the facial, leaving my skin glowing and porcelain like.